 The primary purpose of an ESA is to provide comfort and moral support to its owner; thus, it doesn’t matter what type or breed of animal a person chooses as their emotional support pet.
 Cats, dogs, mini-pigs, and even lizards – anything can be your assistance animal.
 However, you cannot use cats as service animals; for this role, only dogs and sometimes miniature horses are suitable.

 Any animal or breed can qualify as an emotional support animal as long as it helps support an emotional condition and meets guidelines for legal support animals to have.
 Please note that if you have an exotic animal you should verify with the appropriate authorities such as Fish and Wildlife that your animal may be legally kept in a home.
+In our article, you will learn how to register a cat as an emotional support animal.

 What are ESA letters and what should they contain?